 Population: zero (uninhabited)

-A visit to Santiago Island is like a visit to another world.
+A visit to Santiago Island Galapagos is like a visit to another world.
 Surreal landscapes of black lava stretch out as far as the eye can see.
 These are wonderful examples of Pahoehoe lava flows.
-Pahoehoe is slow moving lava with low viscosity, forming attractive ropey patterns when it solidifies.
+Pahoehoe is slow-moving lava with low viscosity, forming attractive ropey patterns when it solidifies.
 Photographers find Santiago ideal for taking abstract snaps of these unusual forms.

 Santiago’s outstanding geological feature is the huge basaltic lava flow at Sullivan Bay.
-This is the largest and longest lava flow at Galapagos!
+This is the largest and longest lava flow in the Galapagos!
 Visitors are allowed to walk on the lava to appreciate the swirls and patterns up close.
-The more observant among you might spot lava bubbles, and petrified tree trunks.
+The more observant among you might spot lava bubbles and petrified tree trunks.

-Santiago has a more diverse and fascinating history than most Galapagos islands.
-Back in the 1700s and 1800s it was a popular stop off for pirates and buccaneers in Galapagos waters.
+Santiago Island has a more diverse and fascinating history than most of the Galapagos islands.
+Back in the 1700s and 1800s, Santiago was a popular stop-off for pirates and buccaneers in Galapagos waters.
 Why would pirates come to the Galapagos islands?
 It was a safe and handy place to hide out in between raids.
-Also pirates could resupply their ships with wood, fresh food and water.
-Capturing giant tortoises on Santiago meant that pirates could take several months of fresh food with them for the next voyage.
+Also, pirates could resupply their ships with wood, fresh food, and water.
+Capturing giant tortoises on Santiago Island meant that pirates could take several months of fresh food with them for the next voyage.

-Santiago’s next visitor was altogether more civilised.
-HMS Beagle arrived to the shores of Santiago island on October 5, 1835, with a certain naturalist named Charles Darwin aboard.
+Santiago’s next visitor was altogether more civilized.
+HMS Beagle arrived on the shores of Santiago island on October 5, 1835, with a certain young naturalist named Charles Darwin aboard.
 Santiago was the second island that he visited (after San Cristobal), and the place that he stayed the longest.
-Darwin spent two entire weeks on Santiago, walking from coast to coast to collect his samples, and the poor old Santiago giant tortoise was once again on the menu.
-Darwin also made some very important biological notes while staying on Santiago.
+Darwin spent two entire weeks on Santiago Island, walking from coast to coast to collect his samples, and the poor old Santiago Galapagos Tortoise was once again on the menu.
+Darwin also made some very important biological notes while staying in Santiago.
 He speaks of a large colony of Land Iguanas, stating:

 " I cannot give a more forcible proof of their numbers than by stating that when we were left at James (Santiago) island, we could not for some time find a free spot from their burrows on which to pitch our single tent.”
 (Charles Darwin, The Voyage of the Beagle) "

 Why is this so significant?
-Because throughout the 1900s there were no land iguanas to be found on Santiago.
-Without Darwin’s observation we would not even know that this species had once lived there, only to become extinct.
+Throughout the 1900s there were no land iguanas to be found in Santiago.
+Without Darwin’s observation, we would not even know that this species had once lived there, only to become extinct.
+In a happy ending to this story, in 2019 the Santiago Land Iguana was successfully reintroduced to the island.

-The final chapter of Santiago history takes us into the 1920s.
+The final chapter of Santiago Island's Galapagos history takes us into the 1920s.
 A salt mine was established here for extraction and export.
-This continued into the 1960s where commercial companies took over, and roads and buildings were established at the mine site of Puerto Egas.
+This continued into the 1960s when commercial companies took over, and roads and buildings were established at the mine site of Puerto Egas.

-How to get to Santiago island?
+How do you get to Santiago Island?
 Santiago is located to the north of the Galapagos archipelago.
-The only way to visit today is on a Galapagos cruise doing the northen itinerary loop.
+The best way to visit today is on a Galapagos cruise doing the northern itinerary loop.
+Cruises visit all of the visitor sites listed in this blog post.

 Contact us for a FREE GALAPAGOS TOUR QUOTE, or for more information to plan your Galapagos vacation.

-Santiago has something for everyone.
-Unique landscapes, great wildlife, top snorkelling, lava hiking, coastal panga (zodiac) rides and unforgettable scuba diving.
+Santiago Island has something for everyone.
+Unique landscapes, great wildlife, top snorkeling, lava hikes, coastal panga (zodiac) rides, and unforgettable scuba diving.
 Keep reading to learn more about each site and activity.

 Trail length: 1.25 miles / 2 km.

-Terrain: asy to moderate 2 and 1/2 hours trek over flat terrain.
-Volcanic rocks can be uneven, so take care with footing.
+Terrain: an easy to moderate 2 and 1/2 hours trek over flat terrain.
+Volcanic rocks can be uneven, so take care of your footing.

 This natural bay is named after Jorge Egas, who opened the nearby salt mine in the 1960s.
 Visitors to Puerto Egas can explore three different land trails.

-The first trail leads along the shore on terrain of compacted volcanic ash and black basaltic lava.
+The first Puerto Egas trail leads along the shore on a terrain of compacted volcanic ash and black basaltic lava.
 The main tourist highlight here is the Galapagos Fur Seal grottos.
-This is probably the best spot at Galapagos to see fur seals close up, as they enjoy this shady habitat.
-See if you can identify the difference between a fur seal and a Galapagos sea lion.
-The coastal trail also passes many tidal pools which are often teaming with interesting marine life.
-Look out for wader birds and herons (lava, yellow-crowned and great blue herons) stalking the rocks for a meal.
-Marine iguanas also hang out here, camouflaged against the jet black rocks.
+This is probably the best spot in the Galapagos to see fur seals close up, as they love this shady habitat.
+See if you can spot the difference between a fur seal and a Galapagos sea lion.
+The coastal trail also passes many tidal pools which are often filled with interesting marine life.
+Look out for wader birds and herons (lava, yellow-crowned, and great blue herons) stalking the rocks for a meal.
+Marine iguanas also hang out here, camouflaged against the jet-black rocks.

-The third and final option is a trail that leads inland past another brackish lagoon with flamingos and wading birds.
-The path continues into more arid habitat of palo santo trees onto ancient lava flows.
+The third and final Puerto Egas option is a trail that leads inland past another brackish lagoon with flamingos and wading birds.
+The path continues into the more arid habitat of palo santo trees onto ancient lava flows.

 Trail length: 1.5 miles / 2.5 km.